tig/mcec/README.md

 The command "chars:Hello World!" will cause the text "Hello World" to be typed, as though it were typed on the keyboard.

 The commands that MCE Controller support is extensible through a configuration file.
 If it does not natively support a function you wish, you can add new commands easily.

+MCE Controller used to be hosted on [http://sourceforge.net/projects/mcecontroller/](SourceForge).
+It is now being migrated here.